Our History

 2001

-With MiTek on the verge of being sold off by Bowater, PLC, Gene Toombs, then MiTek Chairman, President and CEO, called Warren Buffett of Berkshire Hathaway to discuss the possible acquisition of MiTek.
-Mr. Buffett wasn’t in the office that day, so his secretary suggested that Toombs write Mr. Buffett a letter.
-Although skeptical, Toombs and the team at MiTek prepared and mailed a packet of information to Mr. Buffett, including a bubble-wrapped connector plate.
+On the verge of being sold off by Bowater, PLC, Gene Toombs, then MiTek Chairman, President, and CEO, calls and sends a letter to Warren Buffett of Berkshire Hathaway to discuss the possible acquisition of MiTek.
 On July 31, 2001, MiTek became a member of the Berkshire Hathaway family of companies.

 MiTek's History - New automation facility in St. Charles, Missouri